xolox/vim-colorscheme-switcher/README.md

 This is useful when you want to see only light or dark color schemes, for example because the sun is shining (you'll want a light background) or because it's late at night (then you'll likely prefer a dark background).

+### The `g:colorscheme_switcher_include` option

+Some plug-ins like [vim-colorschemes][vcs] and [base16-vim][b16] provide huge suites of colorschemes, which are time-consuming to cycle through.
+To limit switching to just your favorites, you can set a list like this:

+    :let g:colorscheme_switcher_include = ['jellybeans', 'ir_black', 'default']

+The schemes in this option are subject to further filtering by the other options.

 ### The `g:colorscheme_switcher_exclude` option

 A list with names of color schemes to be ignored by the plug-in.
 By default the list is empty.
 Here's an example of how you can set this: